What are the challenges facing our students?

 Despite these issues, a number of Liberian footballers have played for professional clubs around the world, including George Weah (PSG, AC Milan, Chelsea, Manchester City, AS Monaco), James Debbah (AS Monaco, PSG, Lyon, Nice, Anderlecht), and Christopher Wreh (Arsenal, AS Monaco).

 Monrovia Football Academy provides Liberia's best young footballers with access to professional coaching at an affordable, domestic academy.
 Since opening in October 2015, we have developed a comprehensive football curriculum that disrupts bad habits, introduces fundamental techniques, and encourages our student-athletes to "think the game" at a high level.
 In addition, we have acted on our intention to build legitimate partnerships with the best clubs in Liberia and abroad.
-To date, we have had positive conversations with BYC (Liberia), Tottenham (UK), and Watford (UK).
+To date, we have had positive conversations with several Liberian clubs, Hartford Athletic (USA), New England Revolution (USA), and FC Barcelona (Spain).

 Liberia's malnutrition rates are among the highest in the world.
 According to Liberia's Ministry of Health and Social Welfare, "more than 1/3 of Liberian children are stunted, 1/5 are underweight, and more than 1/2 suffer from micronutrient deficiencies" (Government of Liberia, National Nutrition Policy).
 While the government is making a concerted effort to address malnutrition through its National Nutrition Policy and the introduction of a Food Security and National Strategy, a large number of Liberians are not receiving adequate nutrients.